My Friend Flicka (film): Reception

 In 1943 the New York newspaper PM was pleased: "Seldom has Hollywood treated any part of the American scene with more warmth and charm and faithfulness than in My Friend Flicka.
-The sweeping ranchlands of the West…are here presented not as background for the…movie Western, but as the homeland of a real, believeable American family, glimpsed at a time of normal, credible crisis in the shaping of the character of an American boy….Roddy McDowell…is reliably winning and little Diana Hale…is a real darling".
+The sweeping ranchlands of the West…are here presented not as background for the…movie Western, but as the homeland of a real, believable American family, glimpsed at a time of normal, credible crisis in the shaping of the character of an American boy….Roddy McDowell…is reliably winning and little Diana Hale…is a real darling".

 The film aggregator Rotten Tomatoes gave the film 86%.
 The DVD, which came out during the early years of the 21st century, was warmly received by the critics.
 One such was DVD Verdict, which praised its "bright and vibrant" colors and its "superior transfer" from VHS to DVD.
 The film was also released in its original full frame and aspect ratio and contained three trailers: Bushwhacked, Far from Home: The Adventures of Yellow Dog, and Lucas along with a choice of English or Spanish audio and subtitles.